AY-Alharbi/AY-Alharbi/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/AY-Alharbi)

 <!-- Professional Summary -->
-**I am a Computer Science graduate 👩🏻‍💻** from <a href="https://uqu.edu.sa/en">UMM AL-QURA UNIVERSITY</a>, interested in Artificial Intelligence, deep learning, and Web Development.
+**I am a Computer Science graduate 👩🏻‍💻**, interested in Artificial Intelligence, deep learning, and Web Development.

 I’m always excited to work on new projects and collaborate with others in the tech community.